xdidme/proton-drive-sync/README.md

 1. If you need to reauthenticate: `proton-drive-sync auth`

-2. If you would like to start the sync client (as a daemon): `proton-drive-sync start --watch --daemon`
+2. If you would like to start the sync client (as a daemon): `proton-drive-sync start`

 3. If you would like to stop the sync client: `proton-drive-sync stop`